+Figure 37: Test Case 11 – Testing links to open Graph of Monthly Traffic Patterns

 Clicking on “View Monthly Traffic Patterns” displayed this graph in modal while the page is in the background.

 Test Case 12 – Testing Clustered Traffic Map

 - Description: This test verifies that the button “View Clustered Traffic Map” when clicked, opens to a new page “clustered_traffic_map.html” which is an interactive map of City of Philadelphia showing the clusters of points for the traffic – which can be zoomed in and zoomed out.